-New Zealand continues to ban almost all arrivals, at the beginning of 2021.
-Although they have ordered plenty of vaccine, recent comments from the Prime Minister suggest no return to normality until the second half of the year.
+New Zealand continues to ban almost all arrivals.
 In the meantime, behind closed borders the property market is booming at record rates…

 Can I visit New Zealand?

 Probably not.
 The country is closed to nearly all travellers.
-Only citizens and those who have a critical need to travel can enter the country.
+Only citizens, those in a safe zone (currently just Australia, the Cook Islands and Niue) and those who have a critical need to travel can enter the country.
 You will need to make a special request to enter unless you fall into these groups:

 - You’re a NZ citizen or permanent resident